Tamera in Bonoboville on Supermoon Eve

 Thus it should come as no surprise to those of you who have been following our Bonobo Way Female Empowerment Outreach Project (initiated so auspiciously on the August Supermoon), that Sabine is the new recipient of this very special award, made possible by a Bonobo Way reader, philanthropist, environmentalist and investor in female empowerment who shall remain anonymous, at least for now.
 It’s truly a pleasure to give the telltale envelope to this Mother Teresa of Free Love, to see the surprised pleasure light up her eyes like the Supermoon as she opens it, and I’m sure we will be giving and sharing more and more.

-Our discussion expands to include Wiznu Labs director Michael Wisnieux (who just did a show with the awesome artwork of Abby Martin) inquiring into the complex financing of a healing biotope, Joseph the Bitcoin King and alpaca farmer who asks about Tamera’s use of morphogenetic fields, and Institute therapist Chelsea Demoiselle, also in the Oregon woods (what’s with all these bonobos in Oregon?) who just calls in to share the good vibes with all.
+Our discussion expands to include Wiznu Labs director Michael Wisnieux (who just did a show with the awesome artwork of Abby Martin) inquiring into the complex financing of a healing biotope, Joseph the Bitcoin King and alpaca farmer who asks about Tamera’s use of morphogenetic fields, and Institute therapist Chelsea Demoiselle, also in the Oregon woods (what’s with all these bonobo sapiens in Oregon?) who just calls in to share the good vibes with all.

 Topics of discussion range from eros as the “core of divine power” to healing violent crisis areas, from turning jealousy to compersion to water retention landscaping, and then things get a little heated when we enter the realm of trust, one of the keys to Tamera’s biotope.
 Of course, trust is essential for any long-term relationship between humans, especially where sex is involved.
 But arousal and excitement thrive on novelty and mystery.
 As a sex therapist in private practice, I see all too often how “trust kills lust” in many marriages and other relationships that slide from the thrill of those first lust-filled years down the sinkhole of monogamous monotony or branch off into cheating and deception.
-I’m inspired by Tamera’s heady mix of trust and lust, closeness and openness, into a potent bonoboësque cocktail of community, truly a “greenhouse of peace.”
+I’m inspired by Tamera’s heady mix of trust and lust, closeness and openness, within a potent bonoboësque cocktail of community, truly a “greenhouse of peace.”
 The way Tamera residents challenge human civilization’s “prison of privacy” with the healing power of communal ecstasy is also impressively bonoboësque.

 Of course, we have our own ways of doing that here in our own little biotope, one of which we call Bonoboville Communion.
-Interestingly, the root of “communion” is the same as “community,” “communicate,” “common” and “commune,” from the old Middle French comuner which means “to share.”
+Interestingly, the root of “communion” is the same as “community,” “communicate,” “common” and “commune”—not to mention communism!—from the old Middle French comuner which means “to share.”
 First up to show how we share Bonoboville Communion to our visiting global peace ambassadors are the lovely and generous Dayton Rains—now a webcam and phone therapist with the Institute! —and the talented artist Helane (celebrating her birthday tonight!) who did the fabulous bonobo drawing for Bonobo Way, and is now creating a series of bonobo cartoons that will soon become something spectacular.
 Both are recipients of the Bonobo Way Female Empowerment Outreach Project, and they are certainly erotically empowered on this pre-Supermoon night as they doff their tops to “free the nipple,” lick the salt and down the herbal Agwa de Bolivia Coca Leaf Liqueur, each as beautiful as Aphrodite in her own way.

 Our guests become intrigued as I lick the lusty salt of Communion from the succulent nips of DrSuzy.Tv show producer Biz Bonobo, a.k.a.
 Elizabeth Aston, decked in ecosexual Agwa leaves.
 Whereupon Sabine graciously and teasingly pulls up her skirt and offers her bared knee.
 I immediately kneel before her, looking up into her soulful eyes as I lick the sacramental salt from her thigh just above her knee.
 Now getting the idea, Sabine takes her Communion from Dayton’s delectable neck, and Benjamin gallantly licks up sloppy seconds, whereupon the Womb Room erupts in applause, gasps of glee and sighs of empathetic pleasure.
 Communal ecstasies all around.